ChristophZuschnig/katacoda-scenarios/deploying-app-from-image-over-cli/step2.md

 After running the command the image is displayed.

-# How do I get information about Image Streams?
+# How do I get information about Image Streams

 oc describe: is the universal way of getting a user-readable information about any object in the OpenShift cluster.
 This will give you general information about the Image Stream and detailed information about all the tags it is pointing to.
 In our example from the previous question we would invoke:

 `oc describe is/sample`{{execute}}